 Most nationalities can enter the Philippines for 30 days visa-free.
 If you want to extend your stay, you have to apply at an Immigration office.
 You can find all information here.

-One thing that is amazing about Siargao is that the Island is completely overgrown with coconut palm trees.
+One fantastic thing about Siargao is that the Island is entirely overgrown with coconut palm trees.
 There is a palm tree forest everywhere, and it’s so beautiful.
-There is a famous viewpoint to see over this vast palm tree forest, which is called “Palm tree view deck” on google maps.
-We recommend you to come here for sunset.
+There is a famous viewpoint to see over this vast palm tree forest called “Palm Tree View Deck” on Google Maps.
+We recommend you come here for sunset.
 It was magical.

 Maasin River Palm Tree swing

-This is the one place we recommend you to come early on Siargao.
-It got quite a famous spot and can get busy after 10 am.
+This is the one place we recommend you come early to, Siargao.
+It has quite a famous spot and can get busy after 10 am.
 But it’s definitely worth a visit.
-Look for Maasin Bridge on google maps to find it.
-We had so much fun swinging into the river from this palm tree and talking to the kids there.
-When we arrived there at 7 am, we were the only ones, and only a few local kids were showing up.
-The entrance fee is 20 Peso per person, and if you want to use a boat or a raft, you will have to pay an additional 20 Peso per person.
+Look for Maasin Bridge on Google Maps to find it.
+We had so much fun swinging from this palm tree into the river and talking to the kids there.
+We were the only ones when we arrived there at 7 am, and only a few local kids were showing up.
+The entrance fee is 20 pesos per person, and if you want to use a boat or a raft, you will have to pay an additional 20 Pesos per person.

 Magpupungko Rock Pools

-The fantastic rock pools of Magpupungko are not far from Maasin River, and to visit these two places can easily get combined.
-Unfortunately, the rock pools were closed during our time in Siargao because it was right when COVID 19 started and, they closed places where a lot of people could come together close.
+The fantastic rock pools of Magpupungko are not far from the Maasin River, and visiting these two places can easily be combined.
+Unfortunately, the rock pools were closed during our time in Siargao because it was right when COVID-19 started, and they closed places where many people could come together.
 It’s quite a famous place to visit, and we heard it’s beautiful.
-We can’t wait to be back on Siargao and take a bath at the Magpupungko rock pools.
+We can’t wait to return to Siargao and bathe at the Magpupungko rock pools.

 Cloud 9 is the famous surf break of Siargao.
-It’s an enjoyable place to hang out from cute beach cafes where we enjoyed a coffee in the morning, to a lot of surfers to watch in the waves.
+It’s an enjoyable place to hang out, from cute beach cafes where we enjoyed a coffee in the morning to many surfers to watch in the waves.
 This place offers a lot of entertainment.
-If you like to learn surfing yourself, many small surfboard rentals offer surfing classes as well.
-Besides, you can train your balance on the ropes that are spanned between the palm trees, or relax in a hammock.
+If you like to learn to surf yourself, many small surfboard rentals offer surfing classes as well.
+Besides, you can train your balance on the ropes that are spanned between the palm trees or relax in a hammock.